 Tales of an Outdoorsman (ongoing)

-The outdoorsman project is the story of my autistic son, and how he copes in the outside world.
+The outdoorsman project is the story of my autistic son and his coping mechanism in the outside world.
 About a year ago, I noticed a change in his self-regulating behavior.
 Normally when overstimulated, he would react by jumping up and down or flapping his hands.
-However, within the past year, there’s been a shift, specifically when we venture into the great outdoors.
+Recently however, there’s been a shift.
 Regardless of the activity, he’s begun taking a different approach to self-soothing.
 My son will find a seat, literally anywhere, to decompress.
-If he needs to block out the outside for a few minutes by turning away from everyone or covering his face, then so be it.
+He blocks out the outside world by covering his face or turning away from everyone, even if just for a moment, to bring himself back to center.